alexs2112/TerminalHero/README.md

 ### Rough To-Do List (Unordered)
 **Quests**
-- Quests should move to a `finished_quests` list once complete
 - A QuestComplete screen/box that pops up when a quest is completed
   - This should probably just be a general notification screen, that can be called when encounters/dialogues finish